knpuniversity/symfony/knpu/ep4-services/tagging-services.md

 Set the class, but skip `arguments`: we don't have any yet, so this is optional.

-Now, this service is a bit different: it's *not* something that we intend to use directory in our controller, like `app.markdown_transformer`.
+Now, this service is a bit different: it's *not* something that we intend to use directly in our controller, like `app.markdown_transformer`.
 Instead, we simply want Twig to *know* about our service.
 We somehow need to raise our hand and say:

 > Oh, oh oh!
 This service is special - this service is a *Twig Extension*!